GLIMS-RGI/rgi_user_guide/_sources/03_data_decription.md

-# Data description of RGI7.0
+# Data description of RGI 7.0

 ## Technical specifications

 The RGI is provided as [Esri shapefiles](https://en.wikipedia.org/wiki/Shapefile) containing the outlines of glaciers in geographic coordinates (longitude and latitude, in degrees) which are referenced to the WGS84 datum.
 Data are organized by first-order region.
 For each region there is one zipped file containing the RGI shapefile (one file for all glaciers in the region) as well as ancillary files containing additional statistics or hypsometric data.

-For each region, RGI7.0 provides four distinct data products:
+For each region, RGI7 provides four distinct data products:
 - [Glacier product](glacier-product): includes outlines, attributes and auxiliary data for each individual glacier. **This is the most similar to RGI versions pre 7.0**.
 - [Glacier complex product](glacier-complex) (new in RGI 7.0): includes outlines of the contiguous ice mass that includes all glaciers with share common boundaries, and a reduced number of attributes.
 - [Glacier intersects product](glacier-intersects) (new in RGI 7.0): delineates the "divides" or "boundaries" between adjacent glaciers from the glacier product.
-- [Glacier centerlines product](glacier-centerlines) (new in RGI7.0): glacier "centerlines" or "flowlines" computed with a flow routing algorithm.
+- [Glacier centerlines product](glacier-centerlines) (new in RGI 7.0): glacier "centerlines" or "flowlines" computed with a flow routing algorithm.

 These four products and associated files are detailed below.